Red flags of free knitting patterns: How to tell the good from the bad

 So there you have it.
 These are a few things I take into account when I’m trying to determine if a free pattern is worth the time.
 It may take some extra time up front, but will save you a lot of headaches to make sure you’re knitting a good pattern!

 It’s also important to mention that just because you paid for a pattern doesn’t mean it’s any better than a free one.
-There are plenty of designers out there who don’t bother to tech edit or test knit their pattern, who will still charge actual money for it.
+There are plenty of designers out there who don’t bother to tech edit or test knit their pattern, who will still charge actual money for it, and you can follow this framework to assess those as well.

 Let me know in the comments if you knit from free patterns and if you have any red flags you look for.